lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 However if it is necessary to use another version of Horovod it is possible to install it manually.
 For that you need to create a virtual environment and load the dependencies (e.g. MPI).
-Installing PyTorch can take a few hours and is not recommended.
+Installing TensorFlow can take a few hours and is not recommended.

 **Note:** You could work with simple examples in your home directory but **please use workspaces for your study and work projects** (see the storage concept).